Carpso/CarpsoApp/README.md

 *   `InvalidKeyMapError`: Double-check the key for typos, ensure billing is enabled, and that the key is authorized for Maps JavaScript API & Places API.
 *   `ApiNotActivatedMapError`: Make sure Maps JavaScript API and Places API are explicitly ENABLED in the Google Cloud Console library for your project.
 *   `MissingKeyMapError`: Ensure `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY` is correctly set in your `.env.local` or production environment.
 *   `RefererNotAllowedMapError`: **Verify your "HTTP referrers" in the API key restrictions.** The error message usually indicates the exact URL that needs to be whitelisted.
 For local dev, `http://localhost:YOUR_PORT/*` is common.
-For cloud IDEs like IDX, use the URL provided in the error message (e.g., `https://*.cloudworkstations.dev/*` or a more specific one).
+For cloud IDEs like IDX, use the URL pattern provided in the error message (e.g., `https://*.cloudworkstations.dev/*` or the more specific one like `https://6000-idx-studio-1745967548236.cluster-c23mj7ubf5fxwq6nrbev4ugaxa.cloudworkstations.dev/*`).
 For production, it must be your live domain.

 Review all steps above, especially Billing, API enablement, HTTP referrers, and API restrictions.
 Check the browser console for detailed errors.